The holiday season can be a joyous time. But it can also be a very stressful time, particularly for people in recovery from drug or alcohol addiction.

 Consider looking for additional support during the holidays through a recovery support group, such as Alcoholics Anonymous (AA) or Narcotics Anonymous (NA).

-The communal aspect of addiction support groups can offer comfort during the holidays, especially after a relapse, where you may not be feeling your best.
+The communal aspect of addiction support groups can offer comfort during the holidays, especially after a relapse, when you may not be feeling your best.

-Just being around people who have gone through similar experiences, and finding a distraction away from drugs or alcohol, can offer the opportunity to ground you and your commitment to recovery.
+Just being around people who have gone through similar experiences, and finding a distraction away from drugs or alcohol, can offer the opportunity to ground yourself and your commitment to recovery.

 Forgive Yourself